-Introducing a New Kitten into your Household
+Introducing a New Kitten Into Your Household

-Less than a year ago, we decided to adopt another kitty.
-We ended up taking two kittens, a brother and sister.
+So enamored by our two girls, we decided to adopt another kitty.
+We ended up taking two very young kittens, a brother and sister.
 We spent some time playing with and getting to know them before taking them home.
 We knew the big girls would be wary, but since they were so good at taking care of each other, we felt certain that once they saw these babies, they would melt.
 Meltdown is more like it!

-Signs that your Cat is Jealous
+Signs That Your Cat Is Jealous

 These are some of the behaviors you may see:

 - Making a mess of the litter box